Updated April 15, 2025

 - Description: In mergers and acquisitions, especially in the technology sector, white box testing helps assess the security posture of the acquired company’s technology, identifying potential risks or liabilities.

-- Example: A major tech company planning to acquire a smaller software firm uses white box testing to evaluate the security of the firm’s proprietary technology.
+- Example: A significant tech company planning to acquire a smaller software firm uses white box testing to evaluate the security of the firm’s proprietary technology.
 The testing reveals several critical vulnerabilities that must be addressed before finalizing the acquisition.

 - After Experiencing a Security Breach